 - PDU Set Delay Budget (PSDB) (solution 8, 9, 12, 14, 25, 26).

 - PDU Set Error Rate (PSER) (solution 8, 12, 25, 26).

-Editor's note: The definition of the PDU Set Error Rate is FFS.
+The PDU Set Error Rate applies to PDU set which needs PDU set content integrated handling.

+NOTE: A PDU Set is considered as error in case all or partial PDUs of the PDU Set are not successfully delivered.
+The other PDU Set error cases depends on the consensus of the other PDU Set content integrity handing.

+Editor's note: PSDB and PSER definitions need further discussion.
+Also, it is FFS how the PSDB, PSER are differentiated on a PDU Set basis.
+Should importance parameter be considered to differentiate the PSDB, PSER, Priority provided over NGAP is FFS?

-- Whether all PDUs are needed for the usage of PDU Set by application layer (solution 22, 23, 25).
+- Whether all PDUs are needed for the usage of PDU Set by application layer (solution 22, 23, 25, 49, 51).

 Parameters for further study: